-Compression stockings are elastic garments worn around the leg, compressing the limb.
+Compression stockings are elastic garments worn around the leg to compress the limb.
 It is specialized to prevent venous medical conditions or disorders such as edema, phlebitis, and thrombosis.
 Doctors often recommend them to improve circulation.
-They can lessen pain and swell in your legs.
-Blood in our veins has to constantly fight against gravity to flow back to the heart, sometimes there are factors that can impede that flow such as lack of circulation, weight issues, weak veins in the back of your legs, and etc.
+They can lessen pain and swelling in your legs.
+The blood in our veins has to constantly fight against gravity to flow back to our heart.
+Sometimes there are factors that can impede that flow such as lack of circulation, weight issues, weak veins in the back of your legs, etc.

-The thing is, you don't really need visible signs of vein diseases to enjoy the benefits of compression therapy.
-Anyone who spends prolonged periods of standing, sitting, long hours travel time in an airplane or on a vehicle.
-Anyone who experiences heavy, achy or restless legs should wear compression socks.
+The thing is, you don't really need visible signs of vein disease to enjoy the benefits of compression therapy.
+Anyone who spends prolonged periods of time standing, sitting, or travelling on an airplane or vehicle can benefit.
+It is the perfect pair of socks for women and men who experience heavy, achy, or restless legs. you should wear compression stockings.

 Who shouldn't wear them?

 Individuals who should not wear compression stockings include those who have been diagnosed with ischemia (advanced arterial diseases), untreated septic phlebitis, uncontrolled congestive heart failure, and phlegmasia cerulea dolens.
 People who have sensory problems such as peripheral neuropathy are also not advised to wear them.
 Those with such conditions may not feel if the compression stocking is too tight, which could impede blood circulation.

 Where to buy them?

 There are many compression socks in the market but if you are interested you can purchase a pair on our website or on Amazon.
 For detailed reviews, you can check here.

 Breathable (Better air circulation) - The open-toe design of the stocking provides increased comfort and air to travel throughout.
 If you have experienced sweaty feet and find that other compression stockings are not doing enough to combat the moisture and odor build-up in the sock, this open-toe sock design might work for you.